chicago-relaxed-memory/seqcomp/paper/POPL22_rebuttal_response.md

 that is why we have been working on its mechanization.
 Currently, we have mechanized in Coq Lemma 4.5 from the paper (associativity of sequential composition and SKIP being left and right ids for sequential composition).
+Associativity supports the automatic evaluation tool -- PwTer chooses one order for evaluation and yet is complete by associativity.

 We also agree that a new memory model needs to be positioned against existing models.
 The usual result here is a compilation correctness to hardware memory models.